 We involve children in our planning processes to ensure we include their ideas and interests.
 Long term plans are developed within key stage teams and staff work together to ensure coverage of the National Curriculum objectives.
 This leads to a creative, cross-curricular approach where children can practice and reinforce key skills through a range of subjects.

-Children in Reception follow the Early Years Foundation Stage curriculum.
+Children in Reception and Nursery follow the Early Years Foundation Stage curriculum.
 They cover the same topics as the children in Key Stage One with more emphasis on learning through play.
 Planning is done on a weekly reflect and review basis within the children’s pastoral groups and learning provision is closely linked to the children’s ideas and practitioners’ observations on children’s learning needs.

 Key Stage One children cover new topics on a yearly basis.
 These plans can lead into a three year topic cycle if children remain motivated by the same themes!
 The topics are timed to maximise learning and so some may last a term and others a half term depending on the number of weeks available.
 Parents’ ideas are welcomed for visits, visitors and curriculum activities and are included, where possible in the medium term plans.
 Some of the topics we have covered include: Castles and Fairy tales; Hot and Cold; Chocolate; Carnivals and Fairgrounds; Heroes and Superheroes; The Olympics, Space and Time and How do you do that?